dharmeshjogadia/My-Mail-Drive/README.md

 >In Microsoft SQL Server 2008

 1. Create new Database
-2. Restore .bak file means backup file in database, .bak file placed at ProjMailDrive/sql, use latest updated .bak file.
+2. Restore .bak file means backup file in database, .bak file placed at ProjMailDrive/sql directory, use latest updated .bak file.

 >In Visual studio

-1. Now change web.cong file which is XML Configuration file, it placed    at ProjMailDrive.
+1. Now change web.cong file which is XML Configuration file, it placed    at ProjMailDrive directory.
 Open file and modify it for database settings
 <pre>
 <code>
 `<appSettings>